Bevacizumab: Mechanism of action

 Bevacizumab is a recombinant humanized monoclonal antibody that blocks angiogenesis by inhibiting vascular endothelial growth factor A (VEGF-A).
 VEGF-A is a growth factor protein that stimulates angiogenesis in a variety of diseases, especially in cancer.
 By binding VEGF-A, bevacizumab should act outside the cell, but in some cases (cervical and breast cancer) it is taken up by cells through constitutive endocytosis.
-Bevacizumab is the first available angiogenesis inhibitor in the United States.
+It also is taken up by retinal photoreceptor cells after intravitreal injection.

 Chemistry

 Bevacizumab was originally derived from a mouse monoclonal antibody generated from mice immunized with the 165-residue form of recombinant human vascular endothelial growth factor.
 It was humanized by retaining the binding region and replacing the rest with a human full light chain and a human truncated IgG1 heavy chain, with some other substitutions.
 The resulting plasmid was transfected into Chinese hamster ovary cells which are grown in industrial fermentation systems.